mcharb54/double-dealer/src/pages/archives/2019-09-10_the-rider-through-relativity-1.md

 "My name does not matter," said the strange being.
 "It is distinguished if not honoured among men.
 You are in the cabin of the "Stellar Shuttle."
 The "Stellar Shuttle" is an astroplane—such as are in common use in our system.
 It is impelled by intensified waves of ether and its maximum speed exceeds by far the speed of your sun's waves of light.
 We have mastered forces which are as yet unrevealed to you, even though you are upon the threshold of revelation.
 I am an inhabitant of Ypranil, the largest planet in the system of Sirius.
 Our powers, the fruit of millions of years of development might seem almost divine to you.
 Yet there are worlds that are further advanced upon the eternal spiral than even Ypranil."

-"The environment," said Aurel Sharrington," is more than uncanny—but I am used to hoaxes—"
+"The environment," said Aurel Sharrington, "is more than uncanny—but I am used to hoaxes—"

 The majestic figure, with a profound melancholy written upon its face, reached forth in the luminous haze and touched something that shone upon what seemed a wall.
 There was a faint clatter and a flash, a thin and singing note.
 A dark well opened before Sharrington's eyes and in this there span what appeared to be a globe of hollow crystal or a bubble with a surface of the most intense and brilliant black.
 The enclosure of the well thrilled with unimaginable vibrations.
 Across the dark, apparently liquid surface of the bubble, a small and ruddy disc swam into sight.